What Are the Different Types of Outdoor Drains?

 What Is a Dry Well?

 The construction of a dry well allows water to be directed toward the lowest spot in your yard by taking advantage of the force of gravity.
 However, rather than simply pooling there, water gathers in the well and then seeps out into the soil in the surrounding area over a period of time.
-This is an effective method for collecting rainwater from gutters and downspouts on roofs, collecting grey water, and minimizing the amount of waterlogged soil in low sections of your land.
+This is an effective method for collecting rainwater from gutters and downspouts on roofs, collecting gray water, and minimizing the amount of waterlogged soil in low sections of your land.

 What Is a Catch Basin?

 A catch basin consists of a huge tank that is buried underground and has a metal grate installed at ground level to prevent trash from falling into the tank.
 After the water has been collected in the tank, it can be removed from the area using a sump pump.
 If you have a lot of water that is not moving and your soil doesn’t drain very well, this is a fantastic answer for you.
-Therefore, if the soil in your area is quite heavy with clay, this may be the ideal alternative for you.x
+Therefore, if the soil in your area is quite heavy with clay, this may be the ideal alternative for you.

 What is a Trench Drain?